MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/file-compression.md

 }
 ```

-As with other System.IO.Streams, the CompressionStream implementes the IDisposable interface, and therefore developers should ensure that resources are
+As with other `System.IO.Streams`, the `CompressionStream` implementes the IDisposable interface, and therefore developers should ensure that resources are
 freed once they are not longed required.

 ## General file compression

 The Compression API also allows to compress data following the same API.
-Data can be compressed using one of the provided algorithms stated in the CompressionAlgorithm enumerator.
+Data can be compressed using one of the provided algorithms stated in the `CompressionAlgorithm` enumerator.

 ```csharp
 // sample method that copies the data from the source stream to the destination stream